-Follow this process to stay on track with your financial-management goals.
+Follow this process to stay on track with your financial management goals.

 Define clear objectives, agree on deadlines, and understand what resources are available.
 You also need to do market research so you know what goals are realistic.
-Finally, you should asses your risk tolerance and understand the upside and downside of all potential decisions.
+Finally, you should assess your risk tolerance and understand the upside and downside of all potential decisions.

 For Marvel, this meant being honest with themselves about the limitations they faced, given their cash-strapped position.
 This meant that they couldn’t start out making their own movies; instead, they decided to license their characters to several studios.
 This spread out their risk and gave their intellectual property the widest reach possible while keeping costs down.

 A budget allows you to figure out what resources are needed to complete a project.
 It provides insights into the resources you can use on hiring, development, and any other needs.
-It should also lay out your fixed, variable, and semivariable costs; the sales and revenue needed to support different projects; and an estimate of expected profits.
+It should also lay out your fixed, variable, and semi-variable costs; the sales and revenue needed to support different projects; and an estimate of expected profits.

 A budget can help keep a complex mission on task by unifying and clarifying the goals of different departments.

-There are a million and one things that can affect your plan: Leadership can change, investors can have new ideas, and your customers can want something different from your product.
+There are a million and one things that can affect your financial plan: leadership can change, investors can have new ideas, and your customers can want something different from your product.
 Use the above steps as a framework, but always keep some slack in the system.
 Every plan faces challenges, so it’s how you react and adjust that counts.

-Achieving your financial-management goals is a lot easier with a good bookkeeping service.
+Achieving your financial management goals is a lot easier with a good bookkeeping service.
 If your books are in disarray, your whole company will be disorganized, and progress on any project will slow to a crawl.
 Poor financial record-keeping, improper reconciliations, and a disorganized chart of accounts are especially problematic issues for many companies.